enisbe/stock-trading-app/README.md

 **Objective**

->  developed an automated trading system that relies on the a time series model to make decision when to buy/sell/hold stocks.
-Automate the rebalancing process and execute the trades in paper trading account.
-Deploy fully automated application in google cloud.
+>  The objective was to develop an end-to-end automated trading system that uses a time series model to make predictions for S&P stocks for the next market trading hour.
+The stock purchase / sell decisions are represented by a recommended portfolio weighting.
+A seperate service automates the portfolio rebalancing process and execute the trades in paper trading account.
+The fully automated application is deployed in google cloud.